-The Company entered into an Earn-In Agreement (the "Transaction") with SLB on May 28, 2019 for the option (the "Option") of, and if completed, the sale of the Clayton Valley Project (the "Project") to SLB.
+The Company entered into the Transaction with SLB on May 28, 2019 for an earn-in option (the "Option") of, and if completed, the sale of the CV Project to SLB.

-Under the Transaction, the Company has granted SLB an option in favour of SLB to acquire all of the Company's interests in the Project.
+Under the Transaction, the Company has granted SLB an option in favour of SLB to acquire all of the Company's interests in the CV Project.
 The Earn-In Agreement provides a three-year earn-in period (the "Option Period") commencing on the receipt of the final federal and state permits necessary for the construction of the Pilot Plant.
 SLB may exercise the Option at any time during the Option Period, provided that the Pilot Plant has become operational in accordance with prescribed specifications.